 With a few simple substitutions, you can also make these keto pumpkin brownies and they are gluten-free when you use almond flour instead of regular flour!

-I include the vegan recipe below, but will also include gluten-free and keto substitutions for anyone wanting to indulge.
+I include the vegan recipe below, but will also include gluten-free and keto pumpkin brownie substitutions for anyone wanting to indulge.
 This is truly one of my favorite Cozy Vegan Fall Recipes and I know you are going to love it!

 My favorite part about these brownies is that they are delightfully fudgy.
 Some people prefer cakey brownies, but not me!
 I love a fudgy brownie and why not add a pumpkin twist?
+Make sure not to leave them in the oven too long, or you will be in for a cakey surprise.
+Don’t forget to check out my Vegan Pumpkin Cheesecake recipe too!

-These vegan pumpkin brownies use only two bowls, one to make the brownies and one to make the topping.
+These vegan chocolate pumpkin brownies use only two bowls, one to make the brownies and one to make the topping.

 If you don’t want to make a drizzle topping then it is even less mess and they use one bowl!